-The tool used to evaluate and reevaluate LOC is "Evaluation of Need for an ICF/DD Level of Care and Eligibility for the DD Waiver."
-An assessment of the individual is conducted before the Level of Care Determination form is completed.
+The tool used to evaluate and reevaluate LOC is "Evaluation of Need for an ICF/DD Level of Care and Eligibility for the DD Waiver".
+An assessment of the individual is conducted before Level of Care Determination the form is completed.
 The Division uses standard tools to determine level of functioning.
 Assessment specified in Chapter 2 of 9CSR-45 such as the MOCABI and Vineland are the typical tests of adaptive behavior for all waiver participants.
 Other formal normative based, standardized assessments of adaptive function may be used to supplement or replace the MOCABI and Vineland.
 In addition, educational, psychological and medical records, etc. may be used to assist in documenting the individual's diagnosis and level of functioning.

-The Division of DD Waiver ICF/ID LOC Determination must confirm and document the following:
+The Division of DD Waiver ICF/ID LOC must confirm and document the following:

-- 1) The person has an intellectual disability or a related condition; - 2) The person requires a program of support which may include prevention of regression from current optimal function and/or aggressive, consistent implementation of specialized and generic training, treatment, health and related services intended to maximize self-determination and independence and - 3) there is a reasonable indication, based on observation and assessment of the person's physical, mental and environmental condition, that the only alternative services that can meet the individual's needs, if waiver services are not available, are services through an ICF/ID.
+- 1) The person has an intellectual disability or a related condition; - 2) The person has a need for a continuous active treatment program, including aggressive consistent implementation of a program of specialized and generic training, treatment, health services and related services that are directed toward the improvement of functional abilities, or are necessary to avoid regression or loss of current optimal functioning status; and - 3) there is a reasonable indication, based on observation and assessment of the person's physical, mental and environmental condition, that the only alternative services that can meet the individual's needs if waiver services are not available are services through an ICF/ID.

-State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the Division of DD.
+State laws, regulations, and policies concerning LOC criteria and the LOC instrument/tool are available to CMS upon request through the Medicaid agency or the Division of DD.

 Evaluations of LOC are completed by qualified support coordinators employed by the Regional Office or an entity enrolled with the MHD to provide TCM for individuals who have DD.
-Regional Office administrative staff review the evaluation of LOC, the draft support plan, the priority of need recommendation and determine final eligibility for the waiver.
+Regional Office administrative staff review the evaluation of LOC, the draft support plan, the priority of need recommendation and determines final eligibility for the waiver.
 All LOC redeterminations are approved by the Division of DD Regional Offices and are subject to the approval of the State Medicaid Agency.